exploring self-realization, sacred personhood, and full humanity

-Given the precarious state of the world, with the diminishment of personal freedoms, the rise of totalitarianism in our midst, plus the economic crisis, I have noticed, in myself, and in others, a growing tendency to want to escape the stress of it all.
+Given the uncivil, and many times, dangerous, state of the world, with the diminishment of personal freedoms, and the rise of totalitarianism in our midst, plus the economic crisis, I have noticed, in myself and in others, a growing tendency to want to escape the stress of it all.

 It features an incident between Pvt.
 Blithe and Lt.
 Speirs.
 Blithe had suffered psychological trauma in battle, such that, he found himself, at times, frozen in terror, unable to move, and even blind.

 Speirs offered some advice that helped him:

 “We're all afraid, Blithe.
 But you hid in that ditch because you think there’s still hope – but the only hope you have is to accept the fact that you’re already dead.
 And the sooner you accept that, the sooner you’ll be able to function the way a soldier is supposed to function.”
 In other words, "If you spend your time terrorized by death, then you’re already defeated, and you have no hope of getting through this.”